ldtp/ldtp2/doc/ldtp-tutorial.rst

 LDTP Overall Architecture
 -------------------------

 Test scripts uses LDTP API interface, which in-turn communicate to LDTP engine either by UNIX socket or by TCP socket.
 LDTP engine talks to Application under test(AUT) using AT-SPI library.

 LDTP Internals
 --------------

 LDTP Clients can talk to LDTP engine with XML RPC protocol.

 Most of LDTP ideas are implemented from http://safsdev.sf.net.
-Most of the commands takes at-least 2 arguments.
+Most commands at-least 2 arguments.
 First argument will be context(window in which we want to operate) and the second argument will be component(object in which we want to operate, based on the current context).

 Example: click('\*-gedit', 'btnNew') # Click operation will be performed on a window which is having \*-gedit(regexp) and in that window object name 'New', which is of type 'push button'.

 .. image:: images/LDTP.png
   :scale: 125 %